sufrin/ThreadCSO/README.md

 the slides for the (relevant) lectures given in 2018.
 Examples of larger programs (will) appear elsewhere on GitHub.

+### NEWS: May 2023 Early access to ox.net

+The advent of virtual threads removes the need for using the rather inefficient asynchronous networking proovided by `java.nio`.
+We have therefore developed an alternative, and more systematic collection of low-level networking components.
+These appear here as `ox.net`, and supersed the overcomplicated (and unrefined) `eieio` that emerged when asynchronous, event-driven, external I/O seemed to be important.

 ### NEWS: February/March 2023 Early access to virtual threads